-If you are no longer entitled to OFP, and your youngest child is aged between 7 and 13 years inclusive, you can apply for Jobseeker's Transitional Payment if you are:
+If you are no longer entitled to OFP, and your youngest child is aged between 7 and 13 years inclusive, you can apply for Jobseeker's Transitional Payment if you;

-- Not cohabiting
+- are not cohabiting

-- habitually resident in Ireland, and
+- are habitually resident in Ireland,

-- capable of work.
+- are capable of work, and

+- satisfy the means test.

-The means test is closely aligned with the OFP means test with an earnings disregard of €130 per week with the balance of any income assessed at 50% and the maximum weekly rate of payment is the same.
+The means test is closely aligned with the OFP means test with an earnings disregard of €150 per week with the balance of any income assessed at 50% and the maximum weekly rate of payment is the same.